 - Make unwarranted claims about your former employer.
 Yes, you feel frustrated that you got fired.
 You think your claims are justified, and they may be.
 But the case is not over yet, so do not use social media to vent.
 Wait for all of the facts to come out in court.

 Social media evidence is complex and often difficult to authenticate, but it can find its way into court.
 Make sure you know exactly how it may impact your case and think very carefully before you post.

 How To Contact Us

 Our lawyers are known for being tenacious and dedicated to finding solutions.
 We provide you with the tools and the experience to fight for your rights.
-To set up a consultation, dial 414-224-0000 in Milwaukee, dial 312-861-0606 in Chicago or contact us online.
+To set up a consultation, dial 414-616-3229 in Milwaukee or contact us online.